Volentix/vdexnode/README.md

 ## Selection criteria
 1. Geolocation
 2. Your machine is always on without interruptions.
 3. You have an EOS account for your public key
 4. 10000+ VTX on the balance
 5. Computer architecture, ressources and bandwidth.

 ## Install
 ### Prerequisites
+You will find detailed instructions on configuring a server for a vDexNode [here](DEPLOYING.md).
 Docker software is required to simplify the vDex Node installation.
 You need the 64-bit version of one of these Ubuntu versions to install the Docker software:
 -   Disco 19.04